Stoke Park Estate

 Stoke Park Estate, Duchess Gate, Park Road, Stapleton, Bristol BS16 1AU

-- Fishing lake (also known as Duchess pond)
+- fishing lake, also known as Duchess pond

-- Hermitage Tunnel
+- Hermitage Tunnel (Grade II listed)

 - Purdown BT Tower

 - the yellow Dower House, built in 1563 as a private stately home, but is now converted to private flats